 Why Zines Matter to Me

 It was 1976 in London.
 Punk rock was a bubbling undercurrent and bored, disaffected youth were waking up to the fact that they could create their own culture.
-It was intoxicating in a world which had Don’t Go Breaking My Heart by Elton John and Kiki Dee as its soundtrack.
+It was an intoxicating wind of change blasting through a world which had Don’t Go Breaking My Heart by Elton John and Kiki Dee as its soundtrack.
 The venues hosting punk bands were crappy disused basements or pub back rooms.
 People made their own music, their own clothes, their own attitudes.
 They also made their own magazines.

 Sideburns was one such zine and included the infamous (and often wrongly attributed) ‘This is a chord, this is another, this is a third, now form a band’ graphic.
 It was simple enough, so we did.

 Our band was shit; not ‘so shit we were good’ shit, but ‘so shit we were properly shit’ shit, but we didn’t care.
 We came up with a dozen two minute thrash songs and put our name about.
 Luckily, many other shit punk bands were emerging, and as we all had sets that lasted about 20 minutes, there was always demand for some lower order support acts.
 We gigged a lot, and probably did get a bit better, but we didn’t take it too seriously.
 Well, I didn’t.